alexgarabt/neural_network/README.md

 # Neural Network
-Custom implementation of the vanilla neural networks, gradient descent & backpropagation.
-This repo is a learning proyect.
+Custom implementation of the vanilla neural network This repo is a learning proyect.

 ## Neural Network Implementation

 This is a vanilla feedforward neural network implemented from scratch in Python using NumPy.
 It supports multi-layer architectures with ReLU activation for hidden layers and softmax for the output layer, optimized using gradient descent with cross-entropy loss.
-Below is a detailed breakdown of its implementation, including the mathematical foundations.
+Below is a detailed breakdown of its implementation, with mathematical formulations presented as blocks.

 ### Architecture
 The network is fully connected with a configurable number of layers and neurons: